gauzzik/qr_madness/README.txt

   qr.py input.txt qr/new_generation 5

-this will generate 5 qr from input.txt an save it in qr/new_generation folder
+this will generate 5 qr from input.txt and save it in qr/new_generation folder